LeakyBucket/assembly_line/README.md

 ]
 ```

+## Installation

+[Available in Hex](https://hex.pm/packages/assembly_line/0.5.0), the package can be installed as:

+  1. Add assembly_line to your list of dependencies in `mix.exs`:

+        def deps do
+          [{:assembly_line, "~> 0.5.0"}]
+        end

+  2. Ensure assembly_line is started before your application:

+        def application do
+          [applications: [:assembly_line]]
+        end

 ## Configuration

-AssemblyLine has a couple of configuration options.
-One of which is optional the other is required:
+AssemblyLine has a couple of configuration options:

 * `check_interval`
 * `job_executor`